compintell/Mooncake.jl/docs/src/utilities/defining_rules.md

-# Tools for Rules
+# Defining Rules

 Most of the time, Mooncake.jl can just differentiate your code, but you will need to intervene if you make use of a language feature which is unsupported.
 However, this does not always necessitate writing your own `rrule!!` from scratch.
-In this section, we detail some useful strategies which can help you avoid having to write `rrule!!`s in many situations.
+In this section, we detail some useful strategies which can help you avoid having to write `rrule!!`s in many situations, which we discuss before discussing the more involved process of actually writing rules.

 ## Simplfiying Code via Overlays